karmaniverous/serify-deserify/README.md

 ## Cloning in Deserify

 `deserify` will not mutate the input value.
-It will clone the value first, then recursively deserify the clone's contents.
+It clones the value while recursively deserifying its contents.

 It is implicitly assumed that the input value is composed entirely of serializable types, otherwise why bother attempting to deserify it?
-So rather than introduce a new dependency on a deep cloning library, `deserify` will simply clone the value with `JSON.parse(JSON.stringify(value))` before deserifying it.

 ### Default Configuration